gelatodigital/gelato-uniswap/README.md

 Inputting the `DEMO_USER_PK` will allow the scripts in **Part 1** that you will later run in this demo, to use your `User` Wallet.
 Inputting the `DEMO_PROVIDER_PK` will allow the scripts in **Part 2** in the second part of the demo, to use your `External Provider` Wallet.

-Do not share your Private Keys swith anyone!
+Do not share your Private Keys with anyone!

-### 3. Fund your User & Provider Account with some Rinkeby ETH and your User account with some DAI
+### 3. Fund your User & Provider Account with some Rinkeby ETH and your User account with some KNC

 You can get `Rinkeby` `ETH` from this [faucet](https://faucet.rinkeby.io/).
 The faucet asks you to make a social media post with the `account` `address` (as displayed in `Metamask`) corresponding to one of the Private Keys.